 - If you pre-register for a race and are unable to start that race due to a legitimate injury and you advise us in advance of the race, we will credit your entry fee for the next race, during the same race season.
 After the end of the race season, we will not refund race entry and will not carry credits over for the next season.

-The best seven out of eight placings in the series will count in the final tally (drop the race with the fewest points).
-Riders must race in at least 3 races for the overall series.
+The best of 6 placings in the series will count in the final tally.
+State Championships does not count towards series results.
+Riders must race in at least 5 races for the overall series.
 Series prizes will be awarded at the series end party.
+The last race of the season will be double points.

 Points are awarded 18 deep in each race.
 Points schedule is – 26,20,16,15,14,13,12,11,10,9,8,7,6,5,4,3,2,1